sous-chefs/apt/README.md

 - components: package groupings..when it doubt use `main`
 - arch: constrain package to a particular arch like `i386`, `amd64` or even `armhf` or `powerpc`.
 Defaults to nil.
+- trusted: treat all packages from this repository as authenticated regardless of signature
 - deb_src: whether or not to add the repository as a source repo as well - value can be `true` or `false`, default `false`.
 - keyserver: the GPG keyserver where the key for the repo should be retrieved